cgar/cgar.github.com/_posts/2015-04-22-ArchLinux-x230-battery.md

 Introduction

 Ever since buying a Thinkpad x230 some years ago, I have neglected tweaking and monitoring its power usage.
-Mostly thanks to having it plugged in.The laptop itself has gone through a couple of operating systems including; OpenBSD, FreeBSD, Ubuntu, and Arch Linux for now.
+Mostly thanks to having it plugged in while in use.
+The laptop itself has gone through a couple of operating systems including;
+OpenBSD, FreeBSD, Ubuntu and finally, Arch Linux.
 To begin the journey of power saving via Arch Linux, here is some info regarding the current battery.

     $ acpi -V
-    Battery 0: Discharging, 97%, **03:33:17** remaining
+    Battery 0: Discharging, 97%, 03:33:17 remaining
     Battery 0: design capacity 4791 mAh, last full capacity 3081 mAh = 64%
     Adapter 0: off-line
     Thermal 0: ok, 40.0 degrees C